oxen-io/oxen-observer/README.md

 (Note that we require a very recent python3-jinja package (2.11+), which may not be installed by the above.)

-You'll also need to run lokid with `--lmq-local-control ipc:///path/to/loki-observer/mainnet.sock`.
+You'll also need to run oxend with `--lmq-local-control ipc:///path/to/loki-observer/mainnet.sock`.

 ## Running in debug mode